hirrolot/hirrolot.github.io/content/whats-the-point-of-the-c-preprocessor-actually.md

 With native macros, you do not violate the normal order in which linguistic constructions cooperate with each other.
 When you write `struct Vect { ... }`, you write it in the same file as `Vect_add`, `Vect_remove`, and so on.
 Why should you apparently write `datatype(T, ...)` in a separate file when it is also a linguistic construction?
 Elaborating further, why should we treat software interfaces as an alien spacecraft fallen to Earth?

 With [Datatype99] and [Interface99], you generate the stuff in-place.
-Tagged unions and software interfaces are those kinds of abstractions to be considered as parts of the host language, i.e., C. Therefore, they should be treated in the same way as we treat `struct`, as we treat `union`, and as we treat functions.
-Got what I am saying?
+Tagged unions and software interfaces are those kinds of abstractions to be considered as parts of the host language, i.e., C. Therefore, they should be treated in the same way as we treat `struct`, as we treat `union`, functions, and variables.

 No, I am not claiming that external codegen is useless.
 It has applications in a build process and other areas; for example, sometimes it is perfectly fine to separate files [@openssl-safestack].
 What I am trying to convey is to use the right tool for the job.
 But wait, the suggested libraries rely on [some heavy-duty macros], and it is crystal clear that the vanilla C preprocessor is not meant for such kind of abuse, right?

 [some heavy-duty macros]: https://github.com/hirrolot/metalang99#q-how-does-it-work

 This is the turning point of our spontaneous discussion.

+## The side effects of aggressive macros

 Instead of thinking philosophically, I encourage you to think pragmatically.